 Government should collaborate fully with Private Sector, Non-Government sector and Municipal bodies in promoting and encouraging the contribution and use of data and take advantage of the creative innovations utilizing the open data.
-This collaboration will help on facilitating the execution of processes across all bodies such as the activation of national wide e-procurement.
+This collaboration will help on facilitating the execution of processes across all bodies and stakeholders.